linode/linode_api4-python/examples/install-on-linode/README.md

 an application, so you should always check to make sure you are granted what your application needs in order to run.

-**Linode Creation** - This application creates a linode for the user with a specific setup, configured in part by the user and in part by the program.
+**Instance Creation** - This application creates a linode for the user with a specific setup, configured in part by the user and in part by the program.
 In this case, the application will install the owner's application on the new linode and provide information on how to access the newly-created server.